alehandrof/Typewriter/README.md

 ### Notes

 - Using the mouse is very difficult in the Scrolling mode and rather counter-productive in the Typing mode.
 I would like to disable and/or tweak its behavior, but I haven't figured out how to do so.
-- The Typing mode does not work in OSX.

 ## Changelog & History

+- 0.2.2 - Typing mode now supports OSX as well (It's not well-tested.
+Let me know if it breaks, please.)
 - 0.2.1 - Renamed settings to `typewriter_mode_scrolling` and `typewriter_mode_typing` so they won't conflict with BufferScroll.
 - 0.2 - Added Typing mode for Windows & Linux. `typewriter_mode` renamed `typewriter_scrolling`.
 - 0.1 - Initial release.
 Typewriter was created upon [my request](http://www.sublimetext.com/forum/viewtopic.php?f=6&t=4806) by [castles\_made\_of\_sand](https://github.com/sublimator/) & [facelessuser](https://github.com/facelessuser).